 To optimize the impact of health technologies for HIV prevention in low- and middle-income countries, it is imperative that we consider the needs, preferences, and behaviours of end-users, policy makers, and health care providers in the early stages of their development.
 UPTAKE aims to accelerate access and facilitate adherence to effective and innovative biomedical products by informing the development of novel long-acting (LA) HIV prevention products, including formulation, device, delivery, and packaging decisions.
-The findings from this study will be used to enable the licensure of better suited multi-purpose technologies to prevent both HIV and unintended pregnancy among adolescent girls, young women, and female sex workers in sub-Saharan Africa.
+The findings from this study will be used to enable the licensure of better suited multi-purpose technologies to prevent both HIV and unintended pregnancy among adolescent girls and young women (AGYW) and female sex workers (FSWs) in sub-Saharan Africa.

 By integrating health care providers and policy-makers, the UPTAKE study represents a novel model in global health innovation.
 UPTAKE will impact health policy, healthcare services, and social behaviors through robust evidence that supports policy-influencing strategies to promote adoption and institutionalization of biomedical health products.
 Furthermore, UPTAKE will contribute to strengthened capacity for implementing socio-behavioral interventions and formative research in sub-Saharan Africa.

-The UPTAKE consortium is a multidisciplinary group of leading experts in socio-behavioral science, health economics, and HIV prevention research.
-UPTAKE utilizes behavioral research approaches with at-risk adolescent girls and young women, female sex workers, health care providers, and policy makers.
+The UPTAKE consortium is a multidisciplinary group of leading experts in socio-behavioral research, health economics, and HIV prevention research.
+UPTAKE utilizes behavioral research approaches with behaviourally vulnerable AGYW and FSWs, health care providers (HCPs), and policy makers (PMs).

 This multi-staged study will determine and test behavioral factors that facilitate adoption and use of future LA-PrEP alone or in combination with marketed LA contraceptives in Kenya and Uganda.
 Researchers will also assess the cost-effectiveness of these interventions using a health economics model developed collaboratively between the Busara Center for Behavioural Economics and the London School of Hygiene and Tropical Medicine (LSTHM).